How to Peer Review for ADS

 To help authors receive timely reviews, reviewer reports should be submitted via the Manuscript Tracking System on or before the agreed deadline.
-Reviewers should contact Hindawi if they are unable to meet the deadline so an alternative date can be arranged.
+Reviewers should contact ADS if they are unable to meet the deadline so an alternative date can be arranged.

 We encourage reviewers to focus their reports on objectively critiquing the scientific aspects of the submission, including soundness of the methodology and whether the conclusions can be supported by the results.
 Comments may also be given on novelty and the potential impact of the work.
 Reviewers provide a recommendation to accept, revise, or reject; however, the decision will be made by the Academic Editor.

-Hindawi does not mandate the use of reporting guidelines by authors, however, we encourage reviewers to use relevant reporting guidelines to help assess the submission.
+ADS does not mandate the use of reporting guidelines by authors, however, we encourage reviewers to use relevant reporting guidelines to help assess the submission.
 The EQUATOR Network and FAIRsharing list clinical and general science guidelines, respectively.
 We particularly encourage the use of:

 - CONSORT for randomized controlled trials